yahiae6643/apcsa-freedom-project/entries/entry03.md

 ## Summary

-Throughout December, my partner, Jagger, and I attempted to learn the coding language C# and outlined our prototype.
+Throughout December, my partner, Jagger, and I outlined our prototype and attempted to learn the coding language C#.

 ## The Engineering Design Process (EDP)